austr1an/austr1an/README.md

 <img src="https://komarev.com/ghpvc/?username=austr1an" alt="my github profile views" />

 Hey there, here is a little introduction to my profile.
 I'm a teen french developer making things sometimes on Github.
-Some of my work is in private so you may not see it in my repos, but it shows up in my contributions count.
+Some of my work is in private so you may not see it in my repos, but it shows up in my contribution count.

 ### Little story of my dev life

-Years ago, I accidentally discovered we could create Discord bots.
+Years ago, I accidentally discovered Discord "custom" bots.
 So I decided to learn [discord.js](https://github.com/discordjs/discord.js) and create my first bot.
 I finally created [Morpy](https://github.com/morpybot) in 2019, a minigames bot, and still today it works.
 When I write these lines, it has more than 1000 servers and about 100,000 played games.
 By the way, Morpy is verified.

 Also, I started to learn Java (to make Minecraft plugins), React, TS but never finished these learnings (also I didn't really had any use case for these languages lol).
 Though I know SQL and a bit of C++.